 Child sexual exploitation (CSE) is when young people under the age of 18 are encouraged, trapped, forced or coerced into a sexual relationship or situation by an adult.
 CSE often involves the young person being offered something in return for performing sexual acts, such as alcohol, cigarettes, gifts, money, drugs and affection.
-The Portsmouth Safeguarding Childrens’ Board website is a good source of information if you are worried about a child or young person Portsmouth Safeguarding children website.
+The Portsmouth Safeguarding Children website is a good source of information if you are worried about a child or young person Portsmouth Safeguarding Children website.

 More information and help can be found on the following websites: